thesandboxgame/sandbox-smart-contracts/scripts/giveaway/README.md

 # Description

-To correct the duplicate signatures in the claiming data for multiple giveaways on Polygon, we have created a couple of scripts:
+To fix the duplicate signatures in the claiming data for multiple giveaways on Polygon, we have created a couple of scripts:

 Both scripts require to copy of the final proof files containing the data for each claim.